 2. Write out the worry.

-When you worry, you can think about it and get all caught up in the trap or you can write it down.
+When you worry, you can think about it over and over again and get all caught up in the trap or you can write it down.
 When you see it on paper, it isn’t as mysterious or big anymore.
+Name your worry.
 Get it off your mind and onto paper.
 If you don’t like to write, make a quick audio recording about your worry.
 When you’re finished, listen to it and then ceremoniously delete it.
 Goodbye worry.

 3. Have fewer things to worry about.